jackrobertscott/authpack-client-190806/documents/api/providers.md

 - client `string`: the oauth client id.
 - redirect `string`: the oauth redirect url.
 - scopes `string`: the oauth permissions which are required.
-- url `string`: the generated oauth url for authenticating a account.
+- url `string`: the generated 3rd party authentication page.

 ## Create a provider